 When to see a doctor

-People should always tell their doctor if they notice changes in a lipoma or if more lipomas appear.
+Always tell your doctor if you notice changes in a lipoma or if more lipomas appear.
 These changes might involve the lipoma:

-- biopsy, where the doctor will remove a small sample of cells from the lump and examine the tissue under a microscope to look for signs of cancer
+- Biopsy, where the doctor will remove a small sample of cells from the lump and examine the tissue under a microscope

 - Other scans such as an ultrasound or MRI